Getting started on the low FODMAP diet?

 - Processed foods that contain high FODMAP ingredients or high FODMAP sweeteners

-An extensive list can be found through your dietitian, the Monash FODMAP app, or our free course ‘Getting Started on the Low FODMAP diet‘.
+An extensive list can be found through your dietitian, the Monash FODMAP app, or our FREE ‘Getting Started on the Low FODMAP diet E-Book‘

 Are FODMAP’s good, or bad for our guts?